BDC Hamburger Icon

 Conducts business only in the United States

-While the above table serves as a guide, whether your business is categorized as high risk or low risk is ultimately at the discretion of the credit card processing company.
+While this table serves as a general guide, whether your business is categorized as high risk or low risk is ultimately up to the credit card processing company.

-If you are a merchant who conducts business in a high-risk industry, there are ways to mitigate the cost of running such a business:
+If you’re a merchant operating in a high-risk industry, there are ways to reduce the cost of doing business:

-• Choose a credit card processing company that will only charge you for transactions conducted on your website or app.
+• Choose a credit card processor that only charges you for transactions processed through your site or app.

-• Apply for a high-risk merchant account with a credit card processor that has worked with other businesses in your industry.
+• Apply for a high-risk merchant account with a processor experienced in your industry.

 TipBottom line